containers/podman-desktop/tests/playwright/README.md

 3. `yarn install`
 4. `yarn test:e2e:build` -> this step is essential

 Then you need to prepare your tests to be run from your repository 0.
-Add dependency for `podman-desktop-tests-playwright` in `devDependencies`
+Add dependency for `@podman-desktop/tests-playwright` in `devDependencies`

 1. add npm script target to run E2E tests: